 Lane 2: BRG1 knockout HAP1 cell lysate (20 µg)

 Lane 4: Molt-4 cell lysate (20 µg)

 Lanes 1 - 4: Merged signal (red and green).
 Green - ab110641 observed at 185 kDa.
 Red - loading control, ab18058, observed at 124 kDa.

-ab110641 was shown to specifically react with BRG1 when BRG1 knockout samples were used.
-Wild-type and BRG1 knockout samples were subjected to SDS-PAGE. ab110641 and ab18058 (loading control to Vinculin) were both diluted 1/10,000 and incubated overnight at 4°C. Blots were developed with Goat anti-Rabbit IgG H&L (IRDye® 800CW) preadsorbed (ab216773) and Goat anti-Mouse IgG H&L (IRDye® 680RD) preadsorbed (ab216776) secondary antibodies at 1/10 000 dilution for 1 hour at room temperature before imaging.
+ab110641 was shown to specifically react with BRG1 in wild-type HAP1 cells.
+No band was observed when BRG1 knockout samples were used.
+Wild-type and BRG1 knockout samples were subjected to SDS-PAGE, ab110641 and ab18058 (loading control to Vinculin) were both diluted 1/10,000 and incubated overnight at 4°C. Blots were developed with Goat anti-Rabbit IgG H&L (IRDye® 800CW) preadsorbed (ab216773) and Goat anti-Mouse IgG H&L (IRDye® 680RD) preadsorbed (ab216776) secondary antibodies at 1/10,000 dilution for 1hr at room temperature before imaging.

 ChIP analysis using ab110641 binding BRG1 in mouse bone marrow derived macrophages.
 Cells were cross-linked for 10 minutes with formaldehyde.
-Samples were incubated with undiluted primary antibody for 16 hours at 4°C. Protein binding was detected using real-time PCR.
+Samples were incubated with primary antibody for 16 hours at 4°C. Protein binding was detected using real-time PCR.